 You may choose to voluntarily surrender yourself to law enforcement.
 This helps show initiative and may help your case later.

 Finally, prepare as much as possible for court.
-Gather all the evidence you need to defend your case.
+Gather all the evidence you need for a criminal defense case.
 Your attorney can inform you of everything you need.
 Be sure to attend all future court hearings and arrive on time.
-Showing favorable behavior may help you have reduced penalties in case you receive a conviction.
+Showing favorable behavior may lead to reduced penalties if you are convicted.

 The Impact of a Warrant

-Having an active warrant not only puts your criminal record at risk.
+Having an active warrant does not only put your criminal record at risk.
 There are additional penalties beyond the court.
 Individuals with warrants may face trouble with employment, as warrants may show up on background checks performed by employers.

-If traveling, having an active warrant can lead to you being detained and deported, or refused to travel.
+If traveling, having an active warrant can lead to you being detained and deported, or you may not be allowed to travel.

 Additionally, in some instances, the severity of punishments may be increased the longer an individual waits to turn themselves in.